Hamas: Attacks on civilians

 Hamas have committed massacres targeting Israeli civilians.
-Hamas's most deadly suicide bombing was an attack on a Netanya hotel on 27 March 2002, in which 30 people were killed and 140 were wounded.
-The attack has also been referred to as the Passover massacre since it took place on the first night of the Jewish festival of Passover at a Seder.
+Hamas's most deadly suicide bombing was the Passover Massacre, which occurred in a Netanya hotel on 27 March 2002, at a Passover Seder in which 30 people were killed and 140 were wounded.

 Hamas has defended suicide attacks as a legitimate aspect of its asymmetric warfare against Israel.
 In 2003, according to Stephen Atkins, Hamas resumed suicide bombings in Israel as a retaliatory measure after the failure of peace talks and an Israeli campaign targeting members of the upper echelon of the Hamas leadership.
 (Note: 'This ceasefire ended when Israel started targeting Hamas leaders for assassination in July 2003.
 Hamas retaliated with a suicide bombing in Israel on 19 August 2003, that killed 20 people, including 6 children.
 Since then Israelis have mounted an assassination campaign against the senior leadership of Hamas that has killed 13 Hamas members, including Ismail Abu Shanab, one of the most moderate leaders of Hamas. ...
-After each of these assassinations, Hamas has sent a suicide bomber into Israel in retaliation.') but they are considered as crimes against humanity under international law.
+After each of these assassinations, Hamas has sent a suicide bomber into Israel in retaliation.')
 In a 2002 report, Human Rights Watch stated that Hamas leaders "should be held accountable" for "war crimes and crimes against humanity" committed by the al-Qassam Brigades.

 In 2008, Hamas leader Khaled Mashal, offered that Hamas would attack only military targets if the IDF would stop causing the deaths of Palestinian civilians.
 Following a 19 June 2008, ceasefire, the al-Qassam Brigades ended its rocket attacks and arrested Fatah militants in Gaza who had continued sporadic rocket and mortar attacks against Israel.
 The al-Qassam Brigades resumed the attacks after the 4 November Israeli incursion into Gaza.